JDAI-CV/fast-reid/projects/FastRT/README.md

    ```
    You should get a so file `FastRT/build/pybind_interface/ReID.cpython-36m-x86_64-linux-gnu.so`.

    Then go to [step 5](#step5) to create engine file.
 After that you can import this so file in python, and deserialize engine file to infer in python.
 You can find use example in `test.py` and `market_benchmark.py`.
+Batch infer now had bug, need help.
    ```
    from PATH_TO_SO_FILE import ReID model = ReID(GPU_ID)